jeyabalajis/aws-certified-sa-pro-notes/docs/storage/efs.md

 - Throughput mode
     - Bursting (1 TB = 50MiB/s + burst of up to 100MiB/s)
     - Provisioned: set your throughput regardless of storage size, ex: 1 GiB/s for 1 TB storage

+ > FSx for Lustre file systems can scale to hundreds of GB/s of throughput and millions of IOPS.
+FSx for Lustre also supports concurrent access to the same file or directory from thousands of compute instances.
+You use Lustre for workloads where speed matters, such as machine learning, high-performance computing (HPC), video processing, and financial modeling.
+ > For some HPC use cases where there is a need for improving performance, FSx for Lustre may perform better than EFS.

 ### EFS on-premises
 - To access Amazon EFS file systems from on premises, you must have an AWS Direct Connect or AWS VPN connection between your on-premises datacenter and your Amazon VPC.